sumanprasad007/install-and-configure-docker-on-wsl2/README.md

 ### ls -al
 ### vi .profile

 if grep -q "microsoft" /proc/version > /dev/null 2>&1; then

-if grep -q "microsoft" /proc/version > /dev/null 2>&1; then

     if service docker status 2>&1 | grep -q "is not running"; then

         wsl.exe --distribution "${WSL_DISTRO_NAME}" --user root \